robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

 can be created.
 For this reason, `WHILE` loops in Robot Framework have a default limit of 10 000 iterations.
 If the limit is exceeded, the loop fails.

-The limit can be changed with the `limit` configuration parameter.
-Valid values are positive integers denoting iteration count and `time strings`__ like `10s` or `1 hour 10 minutes` denoting maximum iteration time.
+The limit can be set with the `limit` configuration parameter either as a maximum iteration count or as a maximum time for the whole loop.
+When the limit is an iteration count, it is possible to use just integers like `100` and to add `times` or `x` suffix after the value like `100 times`.
+When the limit is a timeout, it is possible to use `time strings`__ like `10 s` or `1 hour 10 minutes`.
 The limit can also be disabled altogether by using `NONE` (case-insensitive).
 All these options are illustrated by the examples below.

 .. sourcecode:: robotframework